mali5820k/Cobralyth/clyth-runtime/EXTERNAL_LIBRARIES_LICENSES.md

 Clyth JSON is currently planned as a native Clyth-space runtime implementation under the Clyth MIT license.
 No external JSON C library is selected for the default runtime at this time.

-## rapidhash (planned)
+## rapidhash

-Status: planned runtime hash backend for `module-hash`.
+Status: enabled Clyth runtime hashing binding for `module-hash`.

-The binding is currently disabled.
-Before enabling it, the exact upstream source and license text must be vendored under `clyth-runtime/c-bindings/rapidhash/` and reflected in module metadata.
+Clyth's public hash module is backed by `clyth-runtime/c-bindings/rapidhash/`.
+0.5.0 keeps a compatible fallback implementation in that binding so collections can link deterministically while the module build flow is prepared to pin/fetch upstream rapidhash v4 source.
+Once upstream source is vendored or fetched, its exact license text and attribution must live beside the binding and in module metadata.

+## wolfSSL

+Status: intentionally not used.

+wolfSSL is excluded from the default Clyth HTTPS/TLS runtime direction because its available licensing options are GPL or commercial, which does not match the intended licensing posture for Clyth's default runtime modules.
+OpenSSL is the planned TLS backend.